 If you're interested in similar lists, I highly recommend that you visit the wesbos/awesome-uses repository on GitHub.

 When I started to code professionally in 2013, it was the first time I came in touch with a MacBook.
 I really like the finish of the hardware and stuck to it since.
-But, my current MacBook slowly but surely gets old, though.
-I'm currently waiting for the next release cycle of MacBooks and hope that Apple deprecates the TouchBar and improves the keyboard.
-There isn't a week on Twitter where I don't read about the issues people have with the butterfly-keyboard.
+I'm currently using a first-gen M1 13-inch MacBook Pro.

 Devices I currently own: